lambduli/lambduli/README.md

 I have designed the abstract machine and written a description of it for (not only) my students to learn about how such a language works.
 It is meant to inspire and offer a starting point to them should they decide to implement a small subset of Prolog as their course project.

+_Minilog_ is not the first project in a line of relational/logic languages.
+In the past, I've implemented a small relational language [Monilog](https://github.com/lambduli/monolog).
+Back then, I didn't know how to implement the _unification_ in a sensible way.
+So, while the _Minilog_ implements unification according to _Martelli and Montanari_, the first project keeps around sort of a _unification context_ making it very impractical and inefficient.

 ```prolog
   plus(z, N, N).
   plus(s(N), M, s(R)) :- plus(N, M, R).